Meet the Authors

 Welcome to Uniontown Washington, a rural community at the center of an urban region

-The Community Development Association has obtained funding and donations that will enable the creativity center at the Dahmen Barn to be expanded.
-Donations from community supporters have been matched with funding from Whitman County economic development fund and the ArtPlace foundation.
-The plan is to build an addition west of the barn where the dilapidated shed was located.
-The new space will include a large classroom/event space and 4 artisan studio spaces and a kitchen that will support culinary art classes.
+The Community Development Association has obtained funding and donations to help expand the creativity center at the Dahmen Barn.
+Donations from community supporters have been matched with funding from Whitman County economic development fund and the ArtPlace foundation to complete the first phase of construction.
+The addition is being built west of the barn where the dilapidated shed was located.
+When completed the addition will include a large classroom/event space, 4 artisan studios and a kitchen that will support culinary art classes.
 Long term plans includes improving an entry from highway 195 and developing an artisan park in the field between the barn and the highway.

 Uniontown has many interesting characters in its history and among residents today.
 You can find artists, farmers, bookbinders, free lance writers, teachers, furniture builders, collectors and many others in Uniontown.